A referral pathway built around your patient

 Common questions from referring clinicians

-Does the patient need a formal referral letter to attend?
+Does the patient need a formal referral letter?

 No. Patients can self-refer directly.
-If you wish to provide a referral letter, it is welcome but not required.
-The assessment is conducted from first principles regardless of accompanying documentation.
+A referral letter is welcome and will be reviewed as part of the assessment, but is not a prerequisite for booking.
+The assessment is conducted from first principles regardless of documentation provided.

-Will I receive a written report following assessment?
+Will I receive a written report after the appointment?

 Yes, on request.
-We are happy to provide a written assessment summary for the referring practitioner's records.
-Please indicate when making the referral that you would like a copy, and ensure the patient has consented to this.
+We provide a written clinical summary for the referring practitioner's records.
+Please indicate when referring that you would like a copy sent to you, and ensure the patient has consented to this disclosure.
+Reports are sent by email in PDF format.

-What is your position on the RCPI Faculty of Paediatrics consensus statement on ankyloglossia?
+What is your position on the RCPI Faculty of Paediatrics consensus statement?

 Can you liaise directly with my patient's other practitioners?